JuanPabloYL/expenses-chart/README.md

 ### What I learned

-I learn adding dynamic tooltips with JavaScript when you hover an element
+I learned adding dynamic tooltips with JavaScript when you hover an element

 ### Continued development